Introduction to Stokes structures: Abelianity and strictness

 In conclusion, $\lambda_{|I}$ is diagonal with respect to the $[\cbbullet]_{\bell}$-decomposition, that is, it coincides with the graded morphism $\gr_{[\cbbullet]_\bell}\lambda$, graded with respect to the filtration $\cL_{[\cbbullet]}$ of level $\geq\bell$.

 By Proposition \ref{prop:level}\eqref{prop:level2} and Corollary \ref{cor:level}, the inductive assumption can be applied to $\gr_{[\cbbullet]_\bell}\lambda$.
 By induction we conclude that~$\lambda$ can be diagonalized (with respect to the decomposition in the third line of \eqref{eq:L<varphi}) in the neighbourhood\footnote{In fact, the argument shows that the diagonalization holds on $I$.} of any point of~$I$.
-As this holds for any such~$I$, this ends the proof of the theorem in the non-ramified case. \end{proof}
+As this holds for any such~$I$, this ends the proof of Theorem \ref{th:abelianwithout}. \end{proof}

 \begin{corollaire}[of Lemma \ref{lem:grandintervalle}] Let $(\cL,\cL_\bbullet)$ be a Stokes-filtered local system.
 Then, for any $\varphi\in\ccP_x$, $\Gamma(S^1,\cL_{<\varphi})=0$. \end{corollaire}